Andres2D/docker-learning/README.md

 ```
 Start a previous created container in detached way
 ```
-docker start (-a to start in attached mode) container_name
+docker start (-a to start in attached mode) (-i to interactive shell) container_name
 ```
 Attach terminal to a running container
 ```